Partnership with THRIVE (Toward Health Resiliency for Infant Vitality and Equity)

 A Community Health Worker is available at no cost to participants to help support and assist women through pregnancy and the first year of their baby’s life.
 CHWs work with their clients to identify the challenges and barriers they may face in preparing for a new baby.

-To participate in the program, contact Marcy Smith for further information.
+To participate in the program, contact us via the Participate tab below.

 · Help with getting health insurance